DiamondLightSource/DosNa/README.md

 DosNa is intended to be a python wrapper to distribute N-dimensional arrays over an Object Store server.
 The main goal of DosNa is to provide easy and friendly seamless interface to store and manage N-Dimensional datasets over a remote Cloud.

-It is designed to be modular by defining a `Cluster -> Pool -> Dataset -> DataChunk` architecture, and supports multiple **Backends** and **Engines** that extend the base abstract model to add different functionality.
+It is designed to be modular by defining a `Connection -> Dataset -> DataChunk` architecture, and supports multiple **Backends** and **Engines** that extend the base abstract model to add different functionality.
 Each Backend represents a different Object Store type and wraps DosNa to connect and interact with such Object Store.
 Engines, on the other hand, add different local (or remote) multi-threading and multi-process support.
 Engines act as clients to the selected Backend and parallelize (or enhance) some of the functions to access the remote data.

 For example, the Ceph backend works by directly wrapping [`Cluster`](http://docs.ceph.com/docs/master/rados/api/python/#cluster-handle-api) and [`Pool/IOCtx`](http://docs.ceph.com/docs/master/rados/api/python/#input-output-context-api) API's from Librados and extending two new classes, `Dataset` and `DataChunk` that wrap and extend the behavior of a Librados [`Object`](http://docs.ceph.com/docs/master/rados/api/python/#object-interface) (that are only accessible through looping the `Pool`).